 We all fall on hard times but there’s always hope, sometimes all you need is a little love and support.”

-This story was submitted to Love What Matters by Priscilla Jones of San Jose, California.
-You can follow her journey on Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+This story was submitted to Love What Matters by Priscilla Jones of San Jose, California..
+You can follow their journey on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Help us show compassion is contagious.
 SHARE this story on Facebook with family and friends.